emaldonadocruz/Robust-Spatial-Uncertainty-Modeling-Workflow-Surrogate-Flow-Model/README.md

     1. Summary of the training
 11. Conclusions and observations

-**NOTE**: The hyperparameter space exploration section might be too long to run, we have included the results of the grid search in Search-Space.pkl.
+**NOTE**: The hyperparameter space exploration section might be too long to run, we have included the results of the grid search in Flow_surrogates_study.csv.
 Feel free to skip this section and load the results in Summary of the training subsection